 The lateral collateral ligament is a tissue band connecting the top of the outer femur to the tip of the fibula.
 It provides stability and prevents the knee from falling outwards.

-Generally, LCL injuries are secondary to a direct blow to the inside of the knee, forcing the knee outwards.
+Generally, LCL injuries are secondary to a direct blow to the inside of the knee, causing the knee to be forced outward.
 This force can stretch and tear the LCL.
 Symptoms include a pop, pain, swelling, and instability or giving way.
-Sometimes, as this ligament is close to the common peroneal nerve near the knee, injury can also lead to numbness, tingling, and weakness of the lower leg.
+Sometimes, as this ligament is located near the common peroneal nerve at the knee, injury can also cause numbness, tingling, and weakness in the lower leg.

 IT band friction syndrome